bahrus/xtal-sip/README.md

 ['@yourScope/your-element-1.js', ({path}) => import(path), ({path}) => `//unpkg.com/${path}?module`]
 ```

-And of course if have a lot of these, the savings can be even bigger:
+And of course if you have a lot of these, the savings can be even bigger:

 ```JavaScript
 const importFromPath = ({path}) => import(path);